Caption

 Other places not to miss are Weinkeller (belonging to a Weingut, a wine making form), Brauhauses (belonging to a beer making firm) or Biergarten (garden or terrace for drinking beer) which serve food.

-For fastfood, it's much more fun to go to an Imbisch than to mcDonald.
+For fastfood, it's much more fun to go to an Imbisch than to mcDonalds.
 Many Imbisch eateries along great bikers road have a sign "Bikers welcome", or are even called "Biker Imbisch".

 Germans are meat-eaters, especially pig.
 I think it will be hard to find a restaurant which doesn't serve a Schnitzel.
 There are often huge, and always taste very well.